 Toone is a tiny town located in the state of Tennessee.
 With a population of 269 people and just one neighborhood, Toone is the 371st largest community in Tennessee.

-Toone is a blue-collar town, with 44.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Toone, you'll notice that it is more blue-collar than most other communities in America.
+44.64% of Toone’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Toone is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Toone who work in healthcare suport services (17.86%), sales jobs (13.39%), and management occupations (11.61%).

 As is often the case in a small town, Toone doesn't have a public transportation system that people use for their commute.